Kurrt/IOPMKeyChecker/README.md

 This is correct.
 Internal methods exist to retrieve the keys even when not supported on the current device.
 It is possible IOKit uses these keys at some point but this would be unusual and testing has shown they are not used in any significant way.
 This tool cannot clarify that and should only be used as part of your testing.

 ## Usage
-1. Copy the binary from the bin folder onto your device.
+1. Copy the binary from the bin folder or release onto your device.
 2. Navigate to the location of the binary.
 3. Execute the program.
 To see the help menu use the flag ```--help```